aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ### Run Locally

-To developer and run locally we will use docker-compose to run all three images as seen below:
+To develop and run locally we will use docker-compose to run all three images as seen below:

 ```
 services:
     web:
-        image: ecommerce-nginx
-        ports:
-            - "8080:80"
+        build: ./nginx/
+        ...
     php:
-        image: ecommerce-php
-        ports:
-            - "9000:9000"
+        build: ./php-fpm/
+        ...
     db:
-        image: mysql:5.7
+        image: mysql
+        ...
 ```

-the commands to run are:
+so just run this single command and it will spin up the App with a local prepopulated database :

 ```
-docker build -t ecommerce-nginx ./nginx/
-docker build -t ecommerce-php ./php/
 docker-compose up
 ```